SOCIAL

 LIVEABILITY / WELLBEING

-The contribution of Gladstone Harbour to its liveability and community wellbeing was scored at 0.70 (B)—the same score as the previous year.
-Scores for the living in Gladstone makes a better experience measure slightly decreased, the participate in community events measure increased and the aesthetic value measure decreased when compared with scores from the previous year.
+The contribution of Gladstone Harbour to its liveability and community wellbeing was graded good (B) – the same score as the previous year.
+When compared to the scores from the previous assessment, the Makes living in Gladstone a better experience measure slightly increased (2019: 0.76, 2022: 0.78, the Participate in community events measure decreased (2019: 0.56, 2022: 0.55) and the Aesthetic value measure increased (2019: 0.73, 2022: 0.76).